Look out! Oh, no! Whoa!

 A Parting Thought

 That’s the thing.
 We all may feel isolated at times; even depressed.
 I know I’ve had days when I thought, “will I get through this?”
-2020 has been a really tough year.
+2021 has been anothr tough year for a lot of folks.
 And, we don’t always know what other people are going through, do we?
 Here’s a video about being grateful from the sensational Emmy Award-winning vocal group Pentatonix called, THANK YOU.

 So as I finish up my rounds today, I want to deliver this message that my mom told to me.
 Take time to cherish the people in your life.
 Time is precious.
 Count your blessings and be thankful for the good things you do have.
 Be kind, even when it’s hard.
 Give people the benefit of the doubt and hope they will do the same for you.